mxagar/spark_big_data_guide/Spark_Catalogue.md

 # NOTE: It is also possible to convert a Pandas dataframe into a Spark SQL Dataframe,
 # shown later
 flights_df = session.read.csv("../data/flights_small.csv", header=True, inferSchema=True)
+# In this case, we're runnig Spark locally and use a local dataset
+# but we could also use a URL and another format like JSON: "hdfs://ec2-path/my_file.json"
+#   path = "../data/sparkify_log_small.json"
+#   flights_df = session.read.json(path)

+# To save a dataset, we can use .write.save() and choose the desired format
+# Many available formats: Parquet, Avro, ORC, JSON, CSV,...
+# Note that the resulting output is a folder!
+# Inside that folder:
+# - the resulting CSV is partitioned into several CSVs,
+#   because they are created in parallel/distributedly
+# - we have also CRC files of the CSVs: Cyclic Redundancy Check,
+#   i.e., checksums of the files to allow for data consistency checks
+out_path = "../data/flights_small.json"
+flights_df.write.save(out_path, format="json", header=True)

 # Register the DataFrame as a temporary view.
 # This allows us to query the data using SQL-like syntax in the used session.